South San Francisco, California: Geography

-According to the United States Census Bureau, the city has a total area of 30.2 sqmi, of which 9.1 sqmi of it is land and 21.0 sqmi of it (69.69%) is water.
+According to the United States Census Bureau, the city has an area of 30.174 sqmi, of which 9.204 sqmi is land and 20.970 sqmi (69.50%) is water.

 South San Francisco lies north of San Bruno and San Francisco International Airport in the Colma Creek valley south of Daly City, Colma, Brisbane, and San Bruno Mountain; east of Pacifica and the hills of the northern Coast Range lying along the San Andreas Fault; west of the waters of San Francisco Bay.
 Locals often refer to the town as South City, in much the same way that San Francisco is called "The City."
 South San Francisco does not touch on San Francisco, with either Brisbane, Colma, or Daly City lying between them.

 Two San Mateo County unincorporated areas lie within the boundaries of the city: the largest is owned by the city and is mostly leased to the private California Golf Club (an adjacent portion is occupied by Ponderosa Elementary School, controlled by the South San Francisco Unified School District.
 The other is Country Club Park - located along Country Club Drive and Alta Vista Drive between the Avalon and Brentwood neighborhoods.
 The city provides some services to these areas.